-The South Island of New Zealand is spectacular, one of the most beautiful places I have been.
-Dunedin, where we boarded the train, is in the southeastern corner of the country, at the -45.8 parallel, closer to Antarctica than the equator.
+The South Island of New Zealand is spectacular.
+Dunedin, where we boarded the train, is in the southeastern corner of the country, at the 45.8 south parallel, closer to Antarctica than the equator.
 We’re about as far away from our home in Auckland as we can get, whilst still being in the country.

-Our journey began as the train pulled out of the station.
+Our journey began as the train pulled out of the Dunedin railway station.
 It travelled through southern Dunedin until it reached the Wingatui junction.
-Here, we turned onto purpose-built tracks for this Taieri Gorge train that were laid between 1878 and 1891.
+Here, we turned onto purpose-built tracks for this Taieri Gorge railway that were laid between 1878 and 1891.

 Throughout our passage, the commentator added little-known anecdotes like the story of Wingatui, which sounds like a Maori name, but, in fact, is not.
 The story goes like this: